Statue of Lucille Ball (Celoron, New York)

 Lucille Ball is an outdoor sculpture of the American actress and comedienne Lucille Ball.
 The statue was sculpted by David Poulin and installed in Lucille Ball Memorial Park in Celoron, New York in 2009.
 The statue became known for its disturbing appearance and for the absence of any resemblance between it and Lucille Ball; it was nicknamed Scary Lucy.
-In 2016, following negative publicity, Scary Lucy was moved nearby and replaced with a new statue of Lucille Ball created by Carolyn Palmer.
+In 2016, following negative publicity, Scary Lucy was moved nearby and replaced with a new statue of Lucille Ball created by Carolyn D. Palmer.
 The new sculpture is known officially as New Lucy and colloquially as Lovely Lucy.